umberto-fontanazza/kiruna-explorer/test/manualTest/us10_viewDiagram.md

 ### Scenario 1.1: See all documents on the diagram as Urban Planner

 - Type of user: Urban Planner
-- Precondition: User is logged in as an Urban Planner [Scenario 1.1 user story 1] and is on the Diagram page.
+- Precondition: User is logged in as an Urban Planner [Scenario 1.1 user story 1]
+- User click on the "Diagram" button
-- Post condition: See all the icons for the available documents already relationated with time.
+- Post condition: User can see all the icons for the available documents already relationated with time.